dogweather/forkful/content/en/elm/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-The Read-Eval-Print Loop (REPL) is a simple, interactive programming environment that takes single user inputs, evaluates them, and returns the result to the user.
-Elm programmers use REPL for quick experiments, debugging, or learning the language.

 ## How to:
 Elm comes with an integrated REPL.
 Use `elm repl` from your command line to start an Elm session: